LLNL/MuyGPyS/README.md

 ```

 If you would like to perform a GPU installation from source, you will need to
-install the jax dependency directly instead of using the `jax_cuda` flag or
+install the JAX dependency directly.
-similar.

 Additionally check out the develop branch to access the latest features in
 between stable releases.